Bright-Computing/bright-installer-ansible/README.md

 | **local** | | |
 | install_medium_local_repo_path | path | Path to local file that defines the list of package repositories to fetch Bright package from |

+All example playbooks in this repository use the network install medium.
+When basing a playbook on the examples, be sure to set correct paths for the `cm-config` packages, matching the operating system and architecture.
+Verify that these network locations are reachable from the target host.

 ## Examples